rimpa/BslBot/README.md

-# PaulBot built using the Smooch Bot example
+# BslBot built using the Smooch Bot example

 The purpose of this bot implementation is to show BSL Bot Scenario Language in action.
 Go test the bot in action on Messanger: http://m.me/1776083119303814